-Start by seeing your family doctor or a general practitioner if you have any signs or symptoms that worry you.
-Most cases of thrombocytopenia can be managed by your family doctor.
-In certain situations, your doctor may recommend that you see a doctor who treats blood diseases (hematologist).
+Start by seeing your primary care doctor if you have any signs or symptoms that worry you.
+Most cases of thrombocytopenia can be managed by your doctor.
+In certain situations, he or she may recommend that you see a specialist in blood diseases (hematologist).

 What you can do